purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 Tank/Arcade Control
 -------------------

-OkapiLib uses something called a
+OkapiLib uses something called a `ChassisController
-`ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_
-to interact with a robot's chassis.
+<../../api/chassis/controller/abstract-chassis-controller.html>`_ to interact with a robot's
+chassis.
 This interface lets you use open-loop control methods to drive the robot around with a joystick, like tank and arcade control.
 It also provides methods to move the robot programmatically, like driving in an arc or only powering one side of the chassis.
 It also provides closed-loop control methods to drive a specific distance or turn a specific angle.

-There are two main subclasses we can use:
+There are two main subclasses we can use: `ChassisControllerIntegrated
-`ChassisControllerIntegrated <../../api/chassis/controller/chassis-controller-integrated.html>`_
-and `ChassisControllerPID <../../api/chassis/controller/chassis-controller-pid.html>`_.
+<../../api/chassis/controller/chassis-controller-integrated.html>`_ and `ChassisControllerPID
-`ChassisControllerIntegrated <../../api/chassis/controller/chassis-controller-integrated.html>`_
+<../../api/chassis/controller/chassis-controller-pid.html>`_. `ChassisControllerIntegrated
-uses the V5 motor's built-in position and velocity control to move the robot around. **This class is the easiest to use**, and should be used by default.
-The other class, `ChassisControllerPID <../../api/chassis/controller/chassis-controller-pid.html>`_, uses two PID controllers running on the V5 brain and sends velocity commands to the motors.
+<../../api/chassis/controller/chassis-controller-integrated.html>`_ uses the V5 motor's built-in
+position and velocity control to move the robot around. **This class is the easiest to use**, and should be used by default.
+The other class, `ChassisControllerPID
+<../../api/chassis/controller/chassis-controller-pid.html>`_, uses two PID controllers running on
+the V5 brain and sends velocity commands to the motors.

-We will be using
+We will be using `ChassisControllerIntegrated
-`ChassisControllerIntegrated <../../api/chassis/controller/chassis-controller-integrated.html>`_
-for this tutorial.
-Let's initialize it now with our two motors in ports ``1`` and ``10``.
+<../../api/chassis/controller/chassis-controller-integrated.html>`_ for this tutorial.
+Let's
+initialize it now with our two motors in ports ``1`` and ``10``.
+The motor in port ``10`` is negative because it is reversed.

 .. highlight:: cpp
 .. code-block:: cpp
    :linenos:

-   using namespace okapi;

-   // Chassis Controller - lets us drive the robot around with open- or closed-loop control auto drive = ChassisControllerFactory::create(1, 10);
+   // Chassis Controller - lets us drive the robot around with open- or closed-loop control auto drive = ChassisControllerBuilder().withMotors(1, -10).build();

-Next, let's setup tank or arcade control.
+Next, let's setup tank or arcade control. `ChassisController
-`ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_ provides
-methods for us
+<../../api/chassis/controller/abstract-chassis-controller.html>`_ provides methods for us to use, we
-to use, we just need to pass in joystick values which have been scaled to be in the range ``[-1, 1]``.
+just need to pass in joystick values which have been scaled to be in the range ``[-1, 1]``.
 OkapiLib's `Controller <../../api/device/controller.html>`_ returns analog values in the range ``[-1, 1]``, so we don't need to do any division ourselves.

 .. tabs ::
    .. tab :: Tank drive